MattPereira/etherscript/README.md

 ## Tasks Notes

 - good for executing code that requires parameters
-- must import into hardhat.config.ts to make available on command line
+- not allowed to import hre into scripts that are imported and used by tasks

 ```
 yarn hardhat <task-name> <task-params>